ballerina-platform/module-ballerinax-googleapis.drive/Package.md

 ```
 Then the endpoint actions can be invoked as `var response = driveClient->actionName(arguments)`.

-#### How to get a id from a file or folder in Google drive
+#### How to get an id from a file or folder in Google drive
 1. Go to Google drive https://drive.google.com/drive/u/0/my-drive
-2. Right click on a folder or file.
+2. Right-click on a folder or file.
 3. Click 'Get link'.
 Then copy the link.
-4. You can find the ID in the link copied or You can get the id directly from the browser url after clicking on the file
+4. You can find the ID in the link copied or You can get the id directly from the browser URL after clicking on the file
 ![alt text](/docs/images/file_id.jpeg?raw=true)

 ## Example code